NewBioInfo/Multi_ErNano/README.md

 # Citation

 This script is provided by ATGC Bioinformatics Services for the benefit of early-stage biological scientists, aiming to facilitate RNA-seq data analysis without extensive coding requirements.
-If you find Multi_ErNano useful, please support its development and maintenance by citing it appropriately.
+If you find Multi_ErNano useful, please support its development and maintenance by citing it appropriately (DOI: 10.5281/zenodo.12559922).
 Additionally, cite the individual tools (minimap2, featureCounts, stringTie2) used within the pipeline for their contributions.
 Contact

 For comments, suggestions, or bug reports, please contact admin@atgcbioinfo.com.